valentin-stamate/MaterialTemplateWebsite/README.md

 # Material Template Website

 This is *one page* presentation template.
-It can be used for cv, learning how to use **Material desig For Web**, or just a site about yourself in general (hobby's, passions etc), etc.
+It can be used for cv, learning how to use **Material Design For Web**, or just a site about yourself in general (hobby's, passions etc), etc.
 This template is build with [Material Design](https://material.io/develop/web/), [Express](https://expressjs.com/), and [Webpack](https://webpack.js.org/).
 Font Awesome and Icon sources: [Konpa](https://konpa.github.io/devicon/), [Fontawesome](https://fontawesome.com/)